Frequently Asked Questions

 Employees need to show a “Good to Go” message from the app to their supervisor before entering their workspace each day.

 Q. Do employees have to wear masks?
 Will Kean provide them?

 Kean employees and any vendors or contractors working on campus will need to wear face masks or face coverings when in the presence of others.
-A washable mask will be provided to each employee.
-Employees can also wear their own masks.
+A washable mask will be provided to each employees.
+Masks will be distributed in workspaces.
+Employees can also obtain a washable face mask by contacting Kean’s Environmental Safety Officer, Suzanne Kupiec at firstname.lastname@example.org.
+Employees can also wear their own masks on campus.

 Yes.
 Workspaces may be rearranged, and/or new dividers put in place, to provide social distancing in accordance with state and CDC guidelines.

 Q. Can employees request special accomodations or exemptions?